imazzieri/WasteCostCalculator/README.md

 # WasteCostCalculator

-This is a demo of a program that helps a restourant keeps track of the food it wastes
+This is a demo of a program that helps a restourant keeps track of the food it wastes, it was developed in close contact with a chef
 It's a Windows Form App developed with visualstudio community, it's fully developed in c#
 It uses a SQLite database in combo with entityframework to save, retrive and edit data
 The program allow the user to add foods and assign them a cost, it thens allow the user to create a "waste"